mdswyz/DiCMoR/README.md

 ![](figure2.png)

-The framework of DMD.
+The framework of DiCMoR.
 Please refer to our paper for details.

 ## Usage